Pregnancy and parental leave

 Background

 The early program, however, had limitations.
 It excluded adoption leave for non-biological parents and did not include a parental leave component for physician fathers.
-In response to member feedback and a clear interest in an expansion to the eligibility criteria, the OMA negotiated additional funding and substantial reforms to the program under the 2004 PSA.
+In response to member feedback and a clear interest in an expansion to the eligibility criteria, we negotiated additional funding and substantial reforms to the program under the 2004 PSA.
 As part of this agreement, effective April 1, 2005, the new PPLBP — with its expanded eligibility criteria and enhanced benefit amount (up to $1,000 per week) — replaced the MLBP.

-2021 PSA: program update
+2021 PSA: Program update

-A number of positive changes have taken effect under the Pregnancy and Parental Leave Benefit Program as of April 1, 2022.
-For all details on this program, including the application form, eligibility requirements and frequently asked questions, please refer to the Ministry of Health website.
+A number of positive changes took effect under the Pregnancy and Parental Leave Benefit Program as of April 1, 2022.

 Timelines